cord-burmeister/x3plus_docs/README.md

 ## Introduction

-This is the source for a collection of booklets which describe the journey exploring the robot space.
+This is the source for a collection of booklets or alternatively a web site which describe the journey exploring the robot space.

 ## Build the books